elewiecki/Wallpaper-Website/README.md

 # Wallpaper-Website
-A website for storing a browsing computer wallpapers.
+A website for storing and browsing computer wallpapers.
 Made in HTML, CSS, JS